 As a blogger, it can be a struggle to not end up down the rabbit hole of trying to perfect every aspect of my writing.
 When I feel discouraged, I remind myself that my blog is my little piece of property in the online world.
 It belongs to me and I make the rules in Holly’s World; people on the Internet can stop by and visit, but ultimately it’s my space.
-And then I exhale and feel freer to write without pressure.
+And then I exhale and feel freer about writing a blog post without pressure.

 That said, there is still an expectation that comes from blogging as a career, and even more so when it comes to writing sponsored posts.
 For me, it’s a balance between being as real and organic as possible while also touching all the bases my sponsor requests of me.
 It’s a process, but it can be done and you can use sponsored posts to weave in organic content.
 I know because I do my best to do exactly that.